coleifer/peewee/docs/peewee/db_tools.rst

 .. module:: playhouse.migrations

-The ``playhouse.migrations`` module is a minimal runner built using the migration tooling.
+The ``playhouse.migrations`` module is a migration runner built using the migration tooling.
 The runner records which scripts have been applied and applies pending ones in order.
 The CLI is installed as ``pwmigrate``, equivalent to ``python -m playhouse.migrations``.